Procedural-Organisms/procedural-organisms/LEGAL.md

 # Copyright Notice and Licensing

 ## Software
 This software is licensed under the Apache 2.0 License with the Commons Clause restriction.
-See LICENSE for details.
+See [LICENSE](LICENSE) for details.

-## Audiovisual Composition (Code)
+## Audiovisual Muisc Composition (Code)
 The code that generates audio, visual, or audiovisual outputs is an original artistic composition by Diego Alejandro Morales Castillo, and is copyrighted as such.

 ## Generated Output (Music/Video)